05bit/docta/_pages/install.md

 Result
 ======

-On successful installation you should be able to run `docta` command
+After successful installation you should be able to run `docta` command

 ```bash
 $ docta